 Light-Featherweight Men (-64 kg)

-The first-placed IBJJF 2022 Pan Championship, Meyram Maquine, showed the world why he’s the best product of the light featherweight division at the moment.
+The first-placed IBJJF 2022 Pan Championship, Meyram Maquine, showed the world why he’s the best product of the light featherweight division.

 After finishing Pedro Dias via choke from the back and nearly snapping Hiago George’s arm in the semi-final, Meyram had a hard time in the finals, where he scored a decision nod over “Pato” Oliveira.